How To Talk So Kids Will Listen, How To Listen So Kids Will Talk:

 A Workshop for Parents

-From January 16 - February 20, 2020, Wildflower School will host a 6-session parenting workshop based on the book How To Talk So Kids Will Listen, How To Listen So Kids Will Talk by Adele Faber and Elaine Mazlish.
+Beginning Fall 2021, Wildflower School will once again begin offering our a 6-session parenting workshop based on the book How To Talk So Kids Will Listen, How To Listen So Kids Will Talk by Adele Faber and Elaine Mazlish.

-The cost of the workshop is for materials only.
-The workbook (required by the authors that each participant purchase one) is $12.95 (but drops to $9.95 if we purchase more than 10 as a group).
-We can submit a group order for How To Talk So Kids Will Listen, How To Listen So Kids Will Talk books as well, which will add $15.30 per book (likely you can get this used or online cheaper).
+The cost of the workshop is $65 (this includes all 6 session and the required workbook).
 There is no other cost for the workshop.
-Also, if the workshop book presents a financial challenge, Wildflower School will scholarship your family's participation.
+If the workshop book presents a financial challenge, Wildflower School will provide a full scholarship for your family's participation.
 Just make a note of it when you email or call to enroll in the workshop.

 Below is some information about the workshop.
 Feel free to visit the site to learn more about the book and authors (https://www.fabermazlish.com/).

 The goal of the How To Talk So Kids Will Listen Group workshop is to help you communicate more effectively with children.

 In each session of the workshop you'll be introduced to an additional set of proven skills that will help you to cope with your child's negative feelings...engage your child's willing cooperation...discipline without hurting or alienating...help your child develop a positive and realistic self-image...foster a family atmosphere of love and respect.

 What Will Be Covered in Each Session?